mksjs/Java8/README.md

-- This repository where java 8 new features with explanation and code example will be available
+- This is a repository where java 8 new features with explanation and code example will be available

 							----- JAVA 8 Features -----